 Ginger jam is an easy to prepare digestive jam.
 A teaspoon of ginger jam taken in the morning in an empty stomach helps improve digestion.
 It is mainly beneficial for children to increase their appetite.
 Coriander seeds, ginger & raisins have medicinal properties of balancing body temperature.
-Please check below my grandmother’s recipe for a wonderful ginger jam or inji lehiyum handed over for generations:
+You can find my grandmother’s recipe for a wonderful ginger jam or inji lehiyum handed over for generations:

 Cooking Time : 40 min

 - Raisins (ular thratchai) – half cup (100 g)

 - Coriander seeds (malli vidhai) – half cup (100 g)

 - Jaggery (vellam) – 2 cups (400 g)

 - Ghee (clarified butter) – 1 tbsp